yivolve/terraform-azure-backend/README.md

     ```

 1. type `yes`
-1. Go to the AWS S3 console and empty the bucket and DynamoDb table.
+1. Optional - Go to the Azure console and empty the azurerm.
 1. Run `terragrunt destroy` to destroy both the S3 and Dynamo resources.